-The name “կովերու պարտէզ” was coined to describe the Patriarchate-owned farm which once provided milk, pork , eggs, and chicken to the Sts.
+The name “կովերու պարտէզ” (Garden of cows) was coined to describe the Patriarchate-owned farm which once provided milk, pork , eggs, and chicken to the Sts.
 James Brotherhood.
 There was also a small pond for the animals.
 Once a year, housewives, per Armenian tradition, washed the lamb wool of their mattresses at the pond and spread them to dry.

 This was before Israel was established (1948).
 The “Bulgurji” Kalaijian family continued its operation at the northern tip of Goveroun Bardez until recent times, boiling wheat, spreading it to air dry, and crushing it into bulgur for use by the monastery and for sale to the community.